Simple rules can appear to be smart

 - Default speed of left/right motor slider: This slider determines the speed of the left and right wheels for a vehicle in the dark.

 - Default illumination slider: This slider determines the brightness of a lightbulb of the vehicle when left in the dark.

 - Braitenberg vehicle bay: This control shows the selected Braitenberg vehicle, and allows the user to move around sensors through dragging and dropping.

 - Number of sensors on vehicle slider: This slider determines the number of sensors on the vehicle.

-- Selected sensor slider and select box: This determines what the selected sensor is connected to (left motor, right motor, or lightbulb), and the strength of this connection.
+- Selected sensor slider and select boxes: This determines what the selected sensor is connected to (left motor, right motor, or lightbulb), the input of the sensor (light or distance) and the strength of this connection.

 - Pause/Continue simulation button: Allows a user to pause and continue execution of the simulation.

 - Save simulation setup button: Downloads the current Braitenberg arena state as a text file.
 This can be loaded into the current arena state with the Load simulation setup button.